United States Cyber Command: Background

 An intention by the U.S. Air Force to create a 'cyber command' was announced in October 2006.
 An Air Force Cyber Command was created in a provisional status in November 2006.
 However, in October 2008, it was announced the command would not be brought into permanent activation.

 On 23 June 2009, the SECDEF directed the USSTRATCOM Commander to establish USCYBERCOM.
 In May 2010, General Keith B. Alexander outlined his views in a report for the United States House Committee on Armed Services subcommittee:

 My own view is that the only way to counteract both criminal and espionage activity online is to be proactive.
 If the U.S. is taking a formal approach to this, then that has to be a good thing.
 The Chinese are viewed as the source of a great many attacks on western infrastructure and just recently, the U.S. electrical grid.
 If that is determined to be an organized attack, I would want to go and take down the source of those attacks.
 The only problem is that the Internet, by its very nature, has no borders and if the U.S. takes on the mantle of the world's police; that might not go down so well.

 Initial Operational Capability (IOC) was attained on 21 May 2010.
-General Alexander was promoted to General, becoming one of 38 four-star military officers of the United States, and took charge of USCYBERCOM in a ceremony at Fort Meade that was attended by General David Petraeus, then-Commander of U.S. Central Command, and SECDEF Robert M. Gates.
+General Alexander was promoted to General, becoming one of 38 four-star military officers of the United States, and took charge of USCYBERCOM in a ceremony at Fort Meade that was attended by General David Petraeus, Commander of U.S. Central Command, and SECDEF Robert M. Gates.

 USCYBERCOM reached full operational capability on 31 October 2010.

 USCYBERCOM assumed responsibility for several existing organizations.
 The Joint Task Force for Global Network Operations (JTF-GNO) and the Joint Functional Component Command for Network Warfare (JFCC-NW) were absorbed by the command.
 The Defense Information Systems Agency, where JTF-GNO operated, provides technical assistance for network and information assurance to USCYBERCOM, and is moving its headquarters to Fort Meade.

 President Obama signed into law, on 23 December 2016, the National Defense Authorization Act (NDAA) for fiscal year (FY) 2017, which elevated USCYBERCOM to a unified combatant command.
-The FY 2017 NDAA also specified that the dual-hatted arrangement of CDRUSCYBERCOM as DIRNSA will not be terminated until the SECDEF and Chairman of the Joint Chiefs of Staff jointly certify that ending this arrangement will not pose risks to the military effectiveness of USCYBERCOM that are unacceptable to the national security interests of the United States.
+The FY 2017 NDAA also specified that the dual-hatted arrangement of CDRUSCYBERCOM as DIRNSA will not be terminated until SECDEF and the Chairman of the Joint Chiefs of Staff jointly certify that ending this arrangement will not pose risks to the military effectiveness of USCYBERCOM that are unacceptable to the national security interests of the United States.